Sales by Product Tag Report

 • ORDER ITEMS Total Sales.
 Get the sum of total sales calculated as:

-You can get one more view on deals adjacent to the sales by product tag report.
-By utilizing variations of the default report, a store master can acquire a clearer understanding on the shop's business status.
+You can get one more view on sales adjacent to the Sales by Product Tag report.
+By utilizing variations of the default report, a store master can acquire a clearer understanding of the shop's business status.

-One of the least demanding methods for getting another look at the store's business achievements is contrasting a particular date range with a past period.
+One of the easiest methods for getting another look at the store's business achievements is by comparing a specific date range with a past period.

-Utilizing filtering channels and sorting choices, executive store managers can find solutions to some other inquiries regarding sales that they may have.
-Here are a few instances of the report variations.
+Utilizing filtering channels and sorting choices, executive store managers can find answers to some other questions regarding sales that they may have.
+Here are a few examples of the report variations.

 How to see sales by location